Search

 doubleArrow-8

-Controlled vs uncontrolled aerodromes and helipads
+Controlled vs uncontrolled aerodromes

 If you’re flying an “unshielded operation” within 4km of any aerodrome or helipad, you need to hold an approved qualification (or be supervised by someone with an approved qualification).